 Hashing of personal data: Another measure is to store only a salted or keyed hash of the personal data on the blockchain.
 The unhashed data itself, as well as the secret key or the long random salt used, are stored confidentially off the chain.
-Although this may be referred to as “off chain” storage, it is important to recall that, the GDPR will still apply to that processing activity and that the hash will also be considered personal data, as will any other identifiers that might exist.
+Although this may be referred to as “off chain” storage, it is important to recall that the GDPR will still apply to that processing activity and that the hash will also be considered personal data, as will any other identifiers that might exist.
 The advantage of this architecture is that the original data (i.e. the argument of the hash function) cannot easily be recovered from the hash.
 Indeed, a hash obtained through a state-of-the-art hash function and a randomly generated secret key or salt of a sufficient size, will, in theory, be verifiable only by people having access to the original data and the given associated key or salt.
 This also means that, after deletion of the secret key or salt, the hash should not be linkable to the original data, provided that the algorithm has not been broken, the keys have not been compromised or leaked, and the salt was not leaked or poorly chosen.
 However, this architecture requires the use of another system in order to store the data itself, therefore creating a personal data processing in another component of the infrastructure, which bears its own risk.
 It should also be noted that the use of unsalted or unkeyed hashes should, in general, not be considered sufficient to guarantee the necessary level of confidentiality protection for storing personal data on a public blockchain.

 Cryptographic commitments: the third measure to avoid storing personal data in a directly identifying form on the chain consists in storing a cryptographic commitment on the blockchain instead.
 If the commitment has been computed using a perfectly hiding state-of-the art scheme, then once the original data and its witness are deleted, the commitment persisting in the blockchain is useless.
 It will be neither possible to recover nor to recognise the original personal data.

-Whenever it is necessary to store personal data on the blockchain, it is better to store the data in a form which is primarily intended to function as a proof of existence (e.g. by use of a pointer, a cryptographic commitment or a hash generated from a keyed hash function, etc.) on the blockchain, with the data that should be used to verify the proof being kept outside of the blockchain (such as, for example, on the data controller’s information system).
+Whenever it is necessary to store personal data on the blockchain, it is better to store on-chain the data only in a form which is primarily intended to function as a proof of existence (e.g. by use of a pointer, a cryptographic commitment or a hash generated from a keyed hash function, etc.).
+The data that should be used to verify the proof should be kept outside of the blockchain (such as, for example, on the data controller’s information system).
 This must be done ensuring a high level of confidentiality.

 In some cases, data controllers may need to make some information public and accessible with a retention period equal to the life of the blockchain.
-In these particular cases, it may be appropriate to store personal data on a public blockchain in a directly identifying form, but only if it is justified by the purpose of the processing and a DPIA has been conducted and concluded that the risks for data subjects have been properly addressed and mitigated.
+In these particular cases, it may be appropriate to store personal data on a public blockchain in a directly identifiable form, but only if the purpose of the processing justifies it and a DPIA has concluded that the risks for data subjects have been properly addressed and mitigated.

-The measures presented above (ZKPs) PETScan be helpful for reducing risks to data subjects.
-Nevertheless, they will also need to be accompanied by other appropriate technical and organisational measures to ensure that the processing meets all applicable GDPR requirements and grants the data subject rights.
+The measures presented above, together with emerging Privacy-Enhancing Technologies such as zero-knowledge proofs and other advanced cryptographic protocols, can be helpful for reducing risks to data subjects.
+Nevertheless, they should be carefully tested, validated and will also need to be accompanied by other appropriate technical and organisational measures to ensure that the processing meets all applicable GDPR requirements and grants the data subject rights.

 Principles of Data Protection